plerpsandplerps/Sprouting-Tales/_drafts/Items.md

 ## Components

 When an Adventurer equips an Item, the Player returns all Components from the related Gear.
-Then adds the new Item's listed Components to that Gear.
+Then adds the new Item's listed Components to their Gear.

 Each Component has an effect and a trigger.
-The effect is continuous while the Component is on top of one of the Player's Gears.
-When a Player completes the specified trigger, move that Component to the bottom of its Gear.
+The effect is continuous while the Component is on top of one of the Player's Gear.
+When a Player completes the specified trigger, move that Component to the bottom of the Player's Gear.

 ## Crafting

-When an Adventurer Rests, they may decide to **Craft**.
-To Craft the Player takes the following steps in order:
-1. Return one Supply;
-2. Choose a Component listed on an Item you own;
-3. Add that Component to its Gear.